salesforcecli/plugin-org/messages/create.sandbox.md

 The value of --source-sandbox-name must be an existing sandbox.
 The existing sandbox, and the new sandbox specified with the --name flag, must both be associated with the production org (--target-org) that contains the sandbox licenses.

-You can specify either --source-sandbox-name or --source-id for clone an existing sandbox but not both.
+You can specify either --source-sandbox-name or --source-id when cloning an existing sandbox, but not both.

 # flags.source-id.summary